Arnold-n/P1P2MQTT/README.md

 **Summary**

 The P1P2Monitor program and the P1P2Serial library read and write raw data packets on Daikin P1/P2 two-wire interface, and similar interfaces, using an Arduino Uno and a P1P2Serial shield.
 There is preliminary support for some Daikin P1/P2 based devices for parameter interpretation, json, and mqtt.
 WiFi can be added using an additional ESP8266.
 Preliminary support to switch basic functions (DHW, heating/cooling) on/off is confirmed to work on 3 specific models.
-Automatic counter requests (for electricity consumed) is supported.
+Automatic counter requests (for monitoring electricity consumed) is supported.

 **No liability, no warranty**

 Any use is at your own risk (GPL sections 11 and 12 apply).

+**P1P2Serial library and P1P2Monitor example application**

+The P1P2Serial library and P1P2Monitor enable reading and writing raw data packets on the Daikin/Rotex P1/P2 serial interface using an Arduino Uno (or a similar board) and a small P1P2Serial adapter circuit using an MM1192 IC.
+This combination translates the P1/P2 signals into a regular serial protocol over USB which can be read by a system such as a Raspberry Pi.
+The P1P2Monitor program converts bus data from/to ASCII-formatted HEX data.
+Certain parameters can be adjusted via the serial interface.
+Each packet (data block of consecutive bytes) starts on a new line.
+In verbose mode, the time between data blocks is shown in seconds (in ms resolution) at the atart of each line.
+Also in verbose mode, if an error is detected, a byte is prefixed with "-PE:" in case of a parity error, a byte is postfixed with ":OR-" in case of a read buffer overrun, a byte is prefixed with "-XX:" if a byte read during a write by the monitor itself differs from the byte written (works only if echo mode is on), as it likely signals a collision on the interface.
+Optionally the last byte of each line, which is usually a CRC byte, is verified for correctness.

+Other example programs translate the data packets to parameter format in json and mqtt format.

+**Home automation, UDP support**

+The https://github.com/budulinek/Daikin-P1P2---UDP-Gateway repo provides additional documentation and code to enable direct communication between the P1P2 heat pump interface and home automation/monitoring systems (such as Loxone) over ethernet/UDP.
+It enables Loxone to write parameters directly to the P1P2 bus and set the leaving water temperature remotely (packet type 0x36).
+It also includes a very nice summary of the P1P2 protocol and payload description for packet types 0x10 - 0x16 and 0xB8 (for reading data) and 0x35, 0x36 and 0x3A (for writing data).

 **New in v0.9.6-v0.9.11**